drowse314-dev-ymat/dotfiles/README.md

 ##Recommendation

-Things go easy using `source` like:
+Things go easy using `source` like
     source /path/to/this/dotfiles/directory/_vimrc
 in your local *.vimrc* files, etc.